- Longtime CIA official

-In September 2012, Brennan was involved in crafting the false talking points that then-Secretary of State Susan Rice gave regarding the 9/11/12 terrorist attack against a U.S. diplomatic mission in Benghazi, Libya.
-Specifically, Rice claimed that according to the “best information at present,” the deadly attack was not premeditated, but rather, a “spontaneous reaction” to “a hateful and offensive video that was widely disseminated throughout the Arab and Muslim world.”
+In September 2012, Brennan was involved in crafting the false talking points that then-Secretary of State Susan Rice delivered during five separate television interviews regarding the 9/11/12 terrorist attack against a U.S. diplomatic mission in Benghazi, Libya.
+Specifically, Rice claimed that according to the “best information at present,” the deadly attack was not premeditated, but rather, was a “spontaneous reaction” to “a hateful and offensive [anti-Islamic] video that was widely disseminated throughout the Arab and Muslim world.”

-In February 2013, John Guandolo, a former Marine who subsequently worked eight years in the FBI’s Counterterrorism Division as a “subject matter expert” regarding the Muslim Brotherhood and the global spread of Islam, stated that Brennan had converted to Islam years earlier in Saudi Arabia.
-Said Guandolo:
+In February 2013, John Guandolo, a onetime Marine who subsequently worked eight years in the FBI’s Counterterrorism Division as a “subject matter expert” regarding the Muslim Brotherhood and the global spread of Islam, stated that Brennan had converted to Islam years earlier in Saudi Arabia:

 “Mr. Brennan did convert to Islam when he served in an official capacity on the behalf of the United States in Saudi Arabia.
 That fact alone is not what is most disturbing.
 His conversion to Islam was the culmination of a counterintelligence operation against him to recruit him.
 The fact that foreign intelligence service operatives recruited Mr. Brennan when he was in a very sensitive and senior U.S. government position in a foreign country means that he either is a traitor … [or] he has the inability to discern and understand how to walk in those kinds of environments, which makes him completely unfit to be the director of Central Intelligence….
 The facts of the matter are confirmed by U.S. government officials who were also in Saudi Arabia at the time that John Brennan was serving there and have direct knowledge.
 These are men who work in very trusted positions, they were direct witnesses to his growing relationship with the individuals who worked for the Saudi government and others and they witnessed his conversion to Islam.”

-Guandolo’s claim about Brennan’s conversion has never been corroborated by an independent source.
+Guandolo’s claim about Brennan’s conversion has not been corroborated by any other source.

 Brennan’s Deception Regarding the Survivors of the Benghazi Terrorist Attacks

-According to sources familiar with the NDAs that were presented to the Benghazi survivors at the May 21, 2013 memorial service, the documents did not specifically mention the Benghazi attacks and thus were technically consistent with Brennan’s letter.
-But as a Weekly Standard analysis notes:
+According to sources familiar with the NDAs that were presented to the Benghazi survivors at the May 21 memorial service, the documents did not specifically mention the Benghazi attacks and thus were technically consistent with Brennan’s letter.
+But as a Weekly Standard analysis noted: